Ribbon Race 2025

 He was also chairman of the Mixed Christian Choir Sursum Corda for more than ten years and devoted himself to concerts in churches and nursing homes.
 He also fulfilled leadership roles within the CDA and the Association Lintelo's Belang, where he devoted himself with conviction to the agricultural sector and the livability of the region.

-Mrs. Rieky Kraaijenbrink-Ebbers (84 years) from Aalten
+Mrs. Rieky Kraaijenbrink-Ebbers (84 years old) from Aalten

 Mrs. Kraaijenbrink-Ebbers was active with the Association of Aalten Museums, later the National History Museum, from 1990 to 2020.
 She played a key role within the Textile Committee, led tours, coordinated the delivery of the museum magazine De Panne, and performed countless practical tasks, right down to maintaining the square with her husband.
 Her dedication and commitment make Mrs. Kraaienbrink-Ebbers a true ambassador of the museum.